hangli-hl/Machine-Learning-Book/README.md

 # English Version

-Some content of my upcoming book, Machine Learning Methods (Third Edition).
+Some content of my book, Machine Learning Methods (previously Statistical Learning Methods).

 I am currently working on the third edition of Machine Learning Methods in both Chinese and English.
 I plan to publish it in the next 2-3 years.